Teeth Whitening Costs and Different Methods Explained

 But this immense amount of choice can be pretty overwhelming, especially if you’re considering whitening your teeth for the first time.
 To make matters worse, some of the products you see advertised online are ineffective or even unsafe.

-In this guide to cosmetic whitening in the UK and US we’ll talk you through the many different options when it comes to getting a whiter smile (including the ones that are a waste of time and/or money).
+In this guide to cosmetic whitening in the UK we’ll talk you through the many different options when it comes to getting a whiter smile (including the ones that are a waste of time and/or money).
 We’ll cover a full range of professional and DIY solutions, telling you how much they cost and how effective they are, so you’ll be better informed when it comes to choosing the best way to get whiter teeth.

 Table of contents

 - 1 A brief history of tooth whitening

 - 3 How much does teeth whitening cost?